Yuqi92/deep-patient-representation-mimiciii-multitask/README.md

-Implementation of Deep Patient Representation of Clinical Notes at Intensive Care Unit forMulti-Task Prediction
+Implementation of Deep Patient Representation of Clinical Notes at Intensive Care Unit for Multi-Task Prediction

 Dataset: mimic v1.4 NOTEEVENTS